Debugging your jobs¶

 $ qalter -w v job_id verification: found suitable queue(s)

-Your job may fail for a number of reasons:
+A job may fail to run for a number of reasons:

-- you have requested insufficient resources to complete your job, check the resource usage
+- insufficient resources requested, check the resource usage

 - syntax errors in your script

-- the code run by your job exits with an error
+- code failing to run and exiting with an error

-- the code failed to run because an expected file or directory did not exist
+- code failing to run because an expected file or directory did not exist

 - permissions problem (can't read or write certain files)